-SRM offers two fixed fee multi-cycle discount programs to patients without insurance coverage to help make treatment more affordable; one for IVF and one for Frozen Donor Egg.
-Our multi-cycle discount programs make paying for treatment easy to understand and affordable.
-Enrolling in the multi-cycle discount program provides financial peace of mind allowing you to focus on what matters most, a positive outcome.
+SRM offers two fixed fee multi-cycle programs to patients without insurance coverage to help make treatment more affordable; one for IVF and one for Frozen Donor Egg.
+Our multi-cycle programs make paying for treatment easy to understand and affordable.
+Enrolling in the multi-cycle program provides financial peace of mind allowing you to focus on what matters most, a positive outcome.

 How do I find out if I have insurance coverage for fertility treatments and tests?
 What insurance companies do you contract with?